quinnwaller/NYC-Mayoral-Campaign-Finance-Analysis/README.md

 New York City Campaign Finance Board:

-TK name_of_spreadsheet.xlsx: Raw data of campaign contributions to Andrew Cuomo
+"Cuomo data 6.20.csv": Raw data of campaign contributions to Andrew Cuomo

-TK name_of_spreadsheet.xlsx: Raw data of campaign contributions to Zohran Mamdani
+"Mamdani data 6.20.csv": Raw data of campaign contributions to Zohran Mamdani

-TK name_of_spreadsheet.xlsx: Raw data of campaign contributions to Brad Lander
+"Mamdani data 6.20.csv": Raw data of campaign contributions to Brad Lander

 You can download all the data [here](https://www.nyccfb.info/FTMSearch/Home/FTMSearch)